Knowledge Distillation Meets Open-Set Semi-Supervised Learning: Introduction

 Existing knowledge distillation methods start with transferring classification predictions~\cite{hinton2015distilling} and intermediate representations (\eg, feature tensors~\cite{romero2015fitnets} and attention maps~\cite{zagoruyko2016paying}).
 However, they suffer from a limitation of distilling {\em structured} representational knowledge including the latent complex interdependencies and correlations between different dimensions.
 This is because their objective formulations typically treat all the feature or prediction dimensions {\em independently}.
 Motivated by this analysis, a representation distillation method \cite{tian2019contrastive} is recently developed by contrastive learning~\cite{chen2020simple,he2020momentum}.
 The concrete idea is to maximize the representation's mutual information across the teacher and student via contrastive learning.
 Despite a principled solution following seminal information theory \cite{infotheorybook2006thomas}, this method is limited in high-level semantics perception and distillation.
 Because the teacher's classifier, that maps the feature representation to the semantic class space, is totally ignored during distillation.
 Further, contrastive learning often requires a large number of training samples in loss computation, meaning a need of resource demanding large mini-batch or complex remedy (\eg, using a memory bank).

 To overcome the aforementioned limitations, in this work a novel {\bf\em \modelname{}} (\shortname{}) is introduced.
 Our key idea is to leverage the pretrained teacher's classifier as a {\em semantic critic} for guiding representational distillation in a classification-aware manner.
 Concretely, we introduce a notion of cross-network logit, obtained by feeding the student's representation to the teacher's classifier.
 Subject to the teacher and student sharing the same input, aligning the cross-network logit with the teacher's counterpart can then enable the distillation of high-order semantic correlations among feature dimensions, \ie, semantic distillation of representation.
 Further, we extend the proposed \shortname{} to open-set semi-supervised learning (SSL) by exploiting unconstrained unlabeled data from arbitrary classes.
-This is motivated by a perspective that seen classes of labeled training data can be regarded {\em collectively} as a basis of the semantic space in the linear algebra theory -- any unseen class can be approximated by a specific combination of seen classes.
-This favorably breaks the restriction to seen classes in model optimization, resulting in a new approach to solving the challenging open-set SSL problem.
+This is motivated by our perspective that seen classes of labeled training data can be regarded {\em collectively} as a basis of the semantic space in the linear algebra theory; And any unseen classes can be approximated by a specific combination of seen classes.
+This hypothesis naturally breaks the obstacles of generalizing the knowledge of seen classes to unseen classes, a key underlying challenge in solving open-set SSL (\eg, over-confident classification on the samples of unseen classes \cite{chen2020semi}).